Aravindhnath/LU-Decomposition/README.md

 ![ara 2](https://user-images.githubusercontent.com/118790841/212035530-b0957d60-80dc-4139-9dc6-72fed14a8704.png)

 ## Result:
-Thus the solutions for the LU decomposition are successfully solved using python progra
+Thus the solutions for the LU decomposition are successfully solved using python program.